Hart of Dixie: Casting

 On February 8, 2011, TVLine reported that Rachel Bilson was nearing a deal to star in the series.
 Her role was later confirmed by The CW in a press release.
 Soon after, Wilson Bethel joined the cast as Wade Kinsella, Zoe's "gorgeous bad-boy" neighbor.
 Scott Porter was cast as good-looking lawyer George Tucker, a potential love-interest for Bilson's character.

 On May 20, 2011, it was announced that Nancy Travis would not continue with the series due to her commitments with the 20th Century Fox-produced sitcom Last Man Standing.
 Travis was written out after the first two episodes.
 Meredith Monroe appeared in one episode as Lemon's estranged mother.
 JoBeth Williams appeared in three episodes as Candice Hart, the mother of Bilson's character.
 On July 26, 2013, it was announced that Kaitlyn Black was upgraded to series regular status for season three.

+Release

+Broadcast

+With the reveal of The CW's fall 2011 schedule, it was announced that Hart of Dixie would air on Monday at 9:00 pm Eastern/8:00 pm Central, following Gossip Girl.
+It premiered on Monday, September 26, 2011.
+The season season premiered on October 2, 2012.
+The third season premiered on October 7, 2013.
+The fourth and final season premiered on December 15, 2014.

+Home media

+The first season was released on DVD in the U.S. on October 2, 2012, with the 5 disc set including all 22 episodes from the season, special features and various language and subtitle options.
+The season season was released on DVD in the U.S. on October 15, 2013, with the 5 disc set including all 22 episodes from the season and various language and subtitle options.
+The third season was released on DVD in the US on March 15, 2015, with the 5 disc set including all 22 episodes from the season and various language and subtitle options.
+The fourth and final season was released on DVD in the U.S. on October 27, 2015, with the 2 disc set including all 10 episodes from the fourth and final season and various language and subtitle options.